CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/03-create-users-and-groups.md

    ![](media/nm5.png)

-## Exercise 2: Assign new users to security group
+## Exercise 2: Assign new users to the security group

 In this exercise, We'll be assigning the new users to a security group.